 In October 2015 Lantu’s Home of Hidden Treasures (Lantu’s Home) opened its doors to reach those that are in dire need of specialized care.
 The children range from abandoned newborns (during arrival) to those with moderate to severe special needs.

 In April 2017, a children’s home that we had partnered with over the past years became part of the Ebenezer family.
-House of Hope is a home for children—primarily orphans—that are HIV positive.
+House of Hope is a home for older boys, many of which who are HIV positive.

 Our children have come from various tribes and backgrounds.
 Some have come with their mother(s), some their family was unable to care for them, some their parents have died, some abandoned, and even some were considered “cursed”.
 Regardless of how they came to one of the Ebenezer homes, we know that God has a special purpose and plan for each of their lives.